 I will not cease from Mental Fight

 Nor shall my sword sleep in my hand

 Till we have built Jerusalem

 In England’s green and pleasant land.

 Blake is often associated now with the Romantic Poets but unlike Byron, Shelley and the others his work has a dark fatalism which like his art rich in symbolism and Biblical allegory has an intensity of anguish and desire that is often uncomfortable but can rarely be ignored.

-He didn't dream - he had visions and nightmares.
+He rarely dreamed – he had visions and nightmares.

 An Allegory of Peace